g1annachung/process-scheduling-simulator/README.md

 - The framework has the ready queue `struct list_head readyqueue` which is supposed to keep the list of processes that are ready to run.
 It is defined as a list head, which is borrowed from the Linux kernel.
 You can easily find examples of using the list head from Internet (see tips below).
 Note that the current process is *NOT* supposed to be in the ready queue.

-- The system has a number of system resources (32 in this PA) that can be assigned to processes exclusively. `struct resource` defines the system resources in `resource.h`.
+- The system has a number of system resources (32 in this PA) that can be assigned to processes *exclusively*. `struct resource` defines the system resources in `resource.h`.
 The process may ask the framework to acquire a resoruce and release it after use.
 Such a resource use is specified in the process description file using `acquire` property.
 For example, `acquire 1 4 2` means the process will require resource #1 at time tick 4 for 2 ticks.
 Have a look at `testcases/resources` for an example.

 - When the framework gets the resource acquisition request, it calls `acquire()` function of the scheduler.
 Similarly, the framework calls `release()` function when the process releases a resource.
 You may find default FCFS acquire/release functions in `pa2.c` and the FIFO scheduler uses them to allocate resources.

-You may define your own acquire/release functions and associate them to your scheduler implementation to make a correct scheduling decision.
+- Non-priority-based scheduling policies should handle resource acquision requests in a first-come-first-served way.
+On the other hand, priority-based scheduling policies should dispatch the releasing resource to the process with the highest priority.
+To this end, you may define your own acquire/release functions and associate them to your scheduler implementation to make a correct scheduling decision.

 - The framework is waiting for your implementation of shortest-job first (SJF) scheduler, shortest-remaining time first (SRTF) scheduler, round-robin scheduler, priority-based scheduler, priority-based scheduler with priority ceiling protocol (PCP), and priority-based scheduler with priority inheritance protocol (PIP).
 You can start the program with a scheduler option and the framework will select the corresponding scheduler automatically.
 Check the options by running the program (`sched`) without any option.

 - When a process is forked by the framework, the `forked()` callback function will be invoked.
 Similarly, when the process is done, `exiting()` callback function is called.

+- The priority-based schedulers should handle processes with the same priority in the round-robin way; If two or more processes are with the same priority, they should be swiched on each tick.

 - To boost the priority of processes in PCP, use `MAX_PRIO` defined in `process.h`.